kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - A barriers is a stopping point for a group of threads from proceeding until enough threads have reached the barrier
 ### Java Example
 #### CyclicBarrier
+- It can be reused after the waiting threads are released
 - The constructor takes an argument for the number of threads to wait on before the barrier releases.
-- It can be reused after the waiting threads are released
+- 5 Olivia threads would execute before Barron threads start to execute
 - Some other method
 	- `int getParties()` - Total number of threads needed to trip barrier
 	- `int getNumberWaiting()` - Current number of threads waiting on barrier